hinton-lang/Hinton/README.md

 2. The contents of the source file are read and inputted into a [Lexer](https://github.com/faustotnc/Interpreter/tree/master/Lexer) that converts the input text into a list of [Tokens](https://github.com/faustotnc/Interpreter/tree/master/Tokens).
 3. The tokens are then fed into a [Parser](https://github.com/faustotnc/Interpreter/tree/master/Parser) which generates an [Abstract Syntax Tree (AST)](https://github.com/faustotnc/Interpreter/tree/master/AbstractSyntaxTree).
 The AST is a type of abstract data structure that represents the syntactic anatomy of the source code.
 4. Finally, an [Interpreter](https://github.com/faustotnc/Interpreter/tree/master/Interpreter) takes the AST and "visits" each node and leaf of the AST until it has completed executing the source code.

+## The Selfish Idea
+Hopefully, at some point during my career as a computer scientist, Hinton will become a full programming language.